Azure/autorest.typescript/packages/typespec-test/test/anomalyDetector/generated/typespec-ts/README.md

-# AnomalyDetector REST client library for JavaScript
+# AnomalyDetector client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AnomalyDetector REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AnomalyDetector client.

 The Anomaly Detector API detects anomalies automatically in time series data.
 It supports two kinds of mode, one is for stateless using, another is for